 Natasha Egharevba

-Natasha Egharevba is a Partner at Cox P.L.L.C., where she delivers strategic, results-driven representation in civil litigation and insurance defense.
-Her career encompasses significant experience across both public and private sectors, including roles as Senior Trial Attorney with Allstate, Associate Attorney with The Willis Law Group, and Assistant District Attorney in Dallas and Tarrant Counties.
-Natasha is highly regarded for her work in wrongful death matters, commercial insurance disputes, and complex case analysis earning industry recognition, including a nomination for the National Trial Lawyers Top 40 Under 40.
+Natasha Egharevba is a Partner at Cox P.L.L.C., where she provides strategic, results-oriented representation in civil litigation and insurance defense.
+Her practice is informed by substantial experience in both the public and private sectors, including service as a Senior Trial Attorney with Allstate, an Associate Attorney with The Willis Law Group, and an Assistant District Attorney in Dallas and Tarrant Counties.
+Natasha is recognized for her work in commercial insurance disputes, and complex case evaluation, and has received industry recognition including a being a recipient for National Trial Lawyers Top 40 Under 40 for her trial work as an Assistant District Attorney

-Natasha’s strong academic foundation includes a Juris Doctor from Texas Southern University’s Thurgood Marshall School of Law, where she served as Managing Editor-in-Chief of the Gender, Race, and Justice Law Journal and held several competitive research assistantships.
-She earned her bachelor’s degree Magna Cum Laude from the University of Houston with dual majors in Political Science and Psychology, distinguishing herself through leadership roles, academic honors, and multiple organizational affiliations.
-Throughout her professional journey, she has been guided and inspired by influential mentors such as Shankidra Martin, Judge Shaquita Kelly, and Judge Patterson, whose support played a formative role in her development and commitment to the profession.
+Natasha earned her Juris Doctor from Texas Southern University’s Thurgood Marshall School of Law, where she served as Managing Editor-in-Chief of the Gender, Race, and Justice Law Journal and held several competitive research assistant positions.
+She received her Bachelor of Arts, magna cum laude, from the University of Houston, graduating with dual majors in Political Science and Psychology.
+During her undergraduate and legal education, she distinguished herself through academic achievement, leadership roles, and active involvement in student and professional organizations.

 • Basic Mediation